Achievable logoAchievable logo

 Religion

-Religion encompasses the systems of belief and practice that distinguish what a community regards as sacred or spiritual.
-Recognized as a social institution, it organizes shared norms, values, and ceremonial behaviors that help groups interpret existence.
-Religion also functions as a cultural universal, manifesting in every society through customs such as unique funeral rites.
+Religion includes the beliefs and practices a community uses to define what it considers sacred or spiritual.
+As a social institution, religion organizes shared norms, values, and ceremonial behaviors that help groups make sense of life and existence.
+Religion is also a cultural universal: every society has some form of religion, often expressed through customs such as distinctive funeral rites.

 Religiosity